From Ohio History Central

 This wonderful carved pipe was found in the Adena mound in Chillicothe.
 It shows us an Adena man wearing typical clothing and jewelry.

-The Adena Pipe is one of the most remarkable artifacts in the collections of the Ohio Historical Society.
+The Adena Pipe is one of the most remarkable artifacts in the collections of the Ohio History Connection.
 It is a tubular pipe carved from Ohio pipestone into an effigy of an ancient American Indian man.
 William C. Mills discovered the pipe in 1901 within the Adena Mound in Chillicothe.
 Tubular pipes are common in the Adena culture (800 B.C. to A.D.
 1).
 Effigy pipes are highly unusual and the Adena Pipe is virtually unique.

 The sculpture reveals wonderful details of clothing, hair-style, and ornaments of the Adena culture, which archaeologists might not otherwise be able to appreciate.
 Some think the carving is so naturalistic that it can be said to represent a dwarf with a goiter.
 A goiter is a swollen gland in the neck due to a deficiency in the diet.
 We don't know enough about Adena sculpture, however, to make these claims with confidence.
 The short legs compared to the body simply may indicate that the artist was less interested in the legs, or the artist may have had difficulties representing bent legs while keeping the proportions accurate.